Code-Institute-Submissions/florys/TESTING.md

 - Although the checks are performed in the settings.py as not only, the email on the register form does not appear to be registered unique.
 This is a bug that I will be planning to address in the future.

+- I had a couple of issues during the deployment phase, with the config and general settings in Heroku, but the app is running fine.

+## Further Implementations

+- Resolving the previous mentioned bugs.
+- The user cannot delete a profile at the moment, this is something that I am planning to implement.
+- Login with third parties, such as google and/or GitHub.